funkhaus/8baseDemo-backend/README.md

 There are 4 types of Custom Functions.
 SEE https://docs.8base.com/docs/8base-console/custom-functions/

+1. Resolvers: For extending your GraphQL API with new "endpoints"
+1. Webhooks: You can run a custom function via a URL
+1. Triggers: For functions requiring event-based execution (like before or after a query/mutation)
+1. Tasks: For invocable and scheduled (cron) functions

 ## Install 8Base CLI

 `sudo npm install -g 8base-cli`.

 SEE https://docs.8base.com/docs/development-tools/cli/

-### Example: Don't allow user to Like a Post twice
+### Example: Custom Resolver - Don't allow user to Like a Post twice

 1. `8base login`
-1. `8base init vue-demo -e`
+1. `8base init server -e`
-1. `cd vue-demo`
+1. `cd server`
 1. `8base generate resolver likePost -s=js`
    1. `8base generate -h` for all options.
 You want TypeScript?
+1. Create `/server/src/resolvers/likePost/schema.graphql`
-1. Install graphql and graphql-tag into package
+1. Install `graphql` and `graphql-tag` into package
 1. `8base deploy`
+1. Notice how API Explorer in 8Base dashboard has changed now.

 The way 8Base knows what functions match what hooks/events, is the `8base.yml` file.